osg-htc/all-hands/docs/2020/technology.md

 During question time after each presentation, the session moderator or other staff can unmute you so that you can ask a question.
 Be sure to click the raise-hand icon if you want to comment or ask a question after a talk.
+And during breaks and discussion times, participants will be able to unmute themselves;
+but as you probably know by now, it is best to stay muted except when speaking.

 Also, the chat feature is enabled and you are welcome to put comments and questions there.
 We will have someone watching for questions in the Everyone chat.